 Grab some girlfriends, get an assembly line started, and make a fun day out of making freezer meals together!

-Have you checked out?ShelfCooking.com?yet?
-Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without slaving away in the kitchen!
-Basically every parent's dream, right?
-Join our?Shelf Cooking Community?today!
+Have you checked out ShelfCooking.com yet?
+Our brand new site is dedicated to helping you cook delicious, homemade, down-home-cooked meals for your family without spending too much time in the kitchen!

-Oh, and one other thing!
-If you're new here, welcome!
-You can get all my budgeting and finance tips, and my secret sauce in my fun-to-watch video program Budget Boot Camp!?You have nothing to lose because if you don't save or earn at LEAST what you paid for it, I'll give your money back.
-So use the code FCFBLOG at checkout to get an extra 10% off, and give it a try!
+If you don't save or earn at LEAST what you paid for it, I'll give your money back.
+You have nothing to lose!
+Use the code FCFBLOG at checkout to get an extra 10% off and give it a try!